riyaaap/patient-friendly-pathology-reports/configs/patient_friendly_report_schema.md

 Patient-Friendly Pathology Report — Output Schema
 -> to define criteria for successful outputs of the model

-This schema defines the reuired structure, tone, and content rules for model output.
+This schema defines the required structure, tone, and content rules for model output.
 , to use as: 1) a generation prompt template for teacher-LLM silver labels,
 2) fine-tuning target format, and
 3) LLM-as-a-judge scoring rubric.